South Caswell Redevelopment

 Environmental Site Assessment

-To fully understand the onsite environmental risks, a detailed Phase II Environmental Site Assessment (ESA) began on all city-owned land in the South Caswell Redevelopment area in early 2017.
-A high level risk assessment and remediation alternative evaluation has also been requested by the Environmental Consultant.
-This information will assist in determining the future site use and redevelopment options of the former Transit facilities/sites going forward.
+To fully understand the onsite environmental risks, a Detailed Phase II Environmental Site Assessment (ESA) began on all city-owned land in the South Caswell Redevelopment area in early 2017.
+A high level risk assessment and remediation alternative evaluation was also completed by the Environmental Consultant based on potential land uses for the area.
+Environmental results, remediation options and risk management alternatives were provided in June 2017 by the Environmental Consultant.

 An assessment of the structural conditions of all existing Saskatoon Transit buildings was undertaken to determine the potential for adaptive reuse of the buildings, or portions thereof.
 According to the analysis, the structural condition and reuse potential of the Saskatoon Transit buildings can be summarized as follows: